NicholeKing/PhotoshopScripts/README.md

 Ex: Selecting horizontal and a spacing of 120 will create guides horizontally down your document that are spaced 120 pixels apart.
 Useful for segmenting the document without having to do it by hand.
 (Also a little simpler to use than the built in guide layout.)

+## Add Multiple Layers
+Lets you create multiple layers at once and customize a base naming convention to give to the layers.
+For example, you can create 4 layers named "Color" + "# iteration".